Late November 2017 I was diagnosed with Laryngopharyngeal Reflux (Silent Reflux).

 However I felt as if I was having other issues that were happening all too often:

-- constant lump in my throat that would not go away (thinking I had post-nasal drip all the time)
+- constant lump in my throat that would not go away (thinking I had post-nasal drip all day)

 - feeling like I could not get enough air in to breath